 Various machine learning algorithms have been deployed in the financial sector.
 XGBoost, for instance, is renowned for its robustness and has been employed extensively in financial forecasting, as highlighted by Chen and Guestrin (2016).
 On the other hand, Random Forest, a versatile ensemble learning method, has been lauded for its accuracy in financial applications (Liaw and Wiener, 2002).

-Recent studies have also shed light on the efficacy of newer algorithms such as LightGBM and CatBoost.
+Recent studies have also shed light on the efficacy of more advanced algorithms such as LightGBM and CatBoost.
 Ke, Meng, Finley, and Wang (2017) extolled the virtues of LightGBM, emphasizing its scalability and efficiency.
 Similarly, Prokhorenkova et al. (2018) explored the capabilities of CatBoost, highlighting its prowess in handling categorical features, a common occurrence in financial datasets.

 2.4 The COVID-19 Pandemic: A New Challenge